19 Nigerian Christians Gunned Down in Church–as Fulani Militants Crisis Intensifies

 Motivated by Resources and Religion

 The Catholic Church also denounced the attack.
 In a statement, Fr.
 Moses Iorapuu, the director of communications for the Catholic Diocese of Makurdi, said: “In their classic style, they [the herdsmen] burn down homes, destroy food items and kill.
 The police seem to know nothing of the attacks, which have been going on in other villages within Benue State since the Anti-Open-Grazing Law came into effect last year,

 “Many people are asking why the international community has remained silent over the massacre of Benue citizens?
 The answer is simple: It has been the goal of the jihadists to conquer Benue and [the] Tiv people [an ethnic group], who resisted their advance into the Middle Belt since 1804; the people who rejected Islam and fought for the unification of Nigeria in the civil war of 1967-1970.”

 The Christian Association of Nigeria denounced a “state of anomie [immorality]” and called on all churches nationwide to stage peaceful protests on Sunday, April 29, to say “No” to bloodshed in Nigeria.

 In 2015, the Global Terrorism Index described Fulani militants as the fourth-deadliest known terrorist group in the world.

-Two years later, the 2017 Global Terrorism Index stated that Fulani militant herdsmen had undertaken more attacks and were responsible for more deaths in Nigeria in 2016 than Boko Haram.
+Two years later, the 2017 Global Terrorism Index stated that Fulani militant herdsmen had undertaken more attacks and were responsible for more deaths in Nigeria in 2016 than an extremist group that is located primarily in Northern Nigeria.
 In 2016, reports indicated that the herdsmen had been responsible for 60,000 deaths since 2001.
 In the last year alone, Fulani militants have razed more than 50 villages and over the last four months have killed now 516 Christians.

 Praying With Our Nigerian Family